 Saying if one approach is morally superior to the other is quite complicated, but as far as the Ethereum community goes, Vitalic Buterin’s decision comes out as better as a whole.

-Furthermore, the dapps developers found Ethereum to be the most suitable for their decentralized application to a degree that made this platform the main host for DeFis.
+Furthermore, the dapps developers found Ethereum to be the most suitable for their decentralized application to the degree that made this platform the main host for DeFis.

-When it comes to mining Ethereum reached the highest point of average difficulty on Tuesday, December 1, 2020.
-It was 3,692.342 TH and as December progresses it’s likely that the difficulty will increase.
+When it comes to mining, Ethereum reached the highest point of average difficulty on Monday, April 18, 2022.
+It was 13,592.948 TH, and as April progresses, the difficulty will likely increase.

 - Ethereum is the biggest dapps platform, the main platform for developing DeFis, and the second cryptocurrency by market cap.

 - DAO is short for Decentralized Autonomous Organization and describes a wide range of cryptocurrency projects.
 It is not to be confused with “the DAO” that almost broke Ethereum.

 - The DAO attack is the main root of the Ethereum Classic vs Ethereum dichotomy.

 - The hard fork meant to solve the Ethereum DAO crisis led to the apparition of Ethereum Classic.
 A part of the Ethereum community believed that the blockchain should be decentralized and immutable, preferring to split from the main blockchain and let the hackers get away with their funds rather than breaking the philosophy.

 - As Ethereum is looking to switch to staking, Ethereum Classic is making proof of work mining more accessible to older equipment in order to increase miner participation and increase security.